xaralis/dpmp-gtfs/README.md

 # GTFS and GTFS Realtime feed generator toolkit for DPMP

-This is just a bunch of utils to create and maintain GTFS and GTFS feeds for Pardubice public transportation.
+Toolkit to create and maintain [GTFS](https://gtfs.org/schedule/) and [GTFS Realtime](https://gtfs.org/realtime/) feeds for Pardubice public transportation.

 It aims to provide a bridge between (semi-)propriatary data formats and standard transit open data for publication to Google as well as general analysis.

-This is still a work in progress.
-I aim to bundle all this inside Docker to make it a one-liner.
-Until then, you'll have to proceed manually.
+*Note*: still a work in progress.

-## Prerequisites
+## How this works?

+This tool bundle builds beforementioned feeds out of [CIS data](https://portal.cisjr.cz), bus stop geo coordinates in DPMP proprietary format and also REST API that provides latest vehicle locations and deviations from the schedule.

+The static data (GTFS) needs to be updated whenever bus schedule changes.
+Not so often.

+The realtime data (GTFS - Realtime) needs to be updates as often as possible so that feed consumers (and ultimately passengers) don't end up with stale info.
+Ideally, you should rebuilt the feed with same frequency buses send their location updates.
+At the time of this writing, this would be something like every 15 seconds.

+General workflow is following:

+1. Create GTFS feed out of CIS data and bus stop coords.
+Update it when schedule changes.
+2. Create & frequently update GTFS-Realtime feed using GTFS feed and realtime API as input.

+Both feeds have to be exposed publicly to let consumers grab them at will.
+Exposing the feeds is out of scope of this toolkit but should be fairly simple using [NGINX](https://www.nginx.com) for example.

+In order to integrate Google, an agency representative has to register the feed URLs as well.

+To start using this tool bundle, you'll first need to get hold of following stuff:

-1. Acquire transit agency data in a JDF format (accepted by CIS).
+- Transit agency data in a [JDF format](https://www.dpmo.cz/doc/cz/jdf-1.10.pdf) (accepted by CIS).
 Extract it and put it somewhere on your filesystem wrapped in `jdf/1/` so that you have files like `jdf/1/Spoje.txt`.
-2. Acquire stop location geodata in raw form (`STANICE.ZS`).
+- Stop location geodata in raw form (`STANICE.ZS`).
+- An API key for the MHD REST API.
+Ask DPMP representatives to provide you with one.

-## Running using Docker
+## Using Docker

-If you don't want to hassle with installing .NET or Python, you can run the tools using Docker only.
-It is the recommended way to use this.
+If you don't want to hassle with installing .NET or Python, there are prebuilt Docker images you can use easily.

-### Creating a GTFS feed

 1. Copy over JDF source and `STANICE.ZS` to a single parent directory, let' say `/tmp/data` and `cd` into it:

     ```sh
-    mkdir -p /tmp/data && cd /tmp/data
+    cd /tmp/data
     ```

-1. Prepare stop location CSV to feed `jrutil` later on:
+2. Prepare stop location CSV to feed `jrutil` later on:

     ```sh
     docker run -v $PWD:/data xaralis/dpmp-gtfs-bridge:latest ./convert-stop-locations.sh  --src_file /data/STANICE.ZS --dest_file /data/stop_locations.csv